carpentries-incubator/ml4bio-workshop/_episodes/06-paper-charting.md

 - Machine learning is used in a large variety of ways in biology
 ---

-This lesson will focus on understanding and evaluation machine learning workflows as they are presented in the literature.
+This lesson will focus on understanding and evaluating machine learning workflows as they are presented in the literature.
 For this lesson, __we request that you bring a paper from your field which involves machine learning for day 2__.

 We will be exploring filling out  <a href="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/assessmentChartV2form.pdf" download>  this chart </a> for the paper you select.